 - Research data shall be made openly available, on equal terms, provided there are no legal, ethical or security reasons not to do so

-- The data management plan shall describe how to make the data available in line with the FAIR principles
+- The data management plan shall describe how the data should be made available in accordance with international standards

 - The scientific staff shall have a conscious attitude as to how research data considered as not having long-term value should be managed or destroyed after a certain period of time

-- The metadata shall enable others to search for and make use of the data
+- The metadata and documentation shall enable others to search for and make use of the data

 - The metadata shall follow international standards if such exist

 - Metadata should include a description of the data quality